 7.3.6 The NPPF requires that the harm be balanced against any public benefit accruing from the proposals.
 ‘Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal, including securing its optimum viable use.’
 Paragraph 134

-7.3.7 In this instance it is therefore considered that the significant public benefits arising from an additional 100 houses together with 30% affordable housing and the resulting economics benefits that new residents would bring to the services and amenities in Bearsted, would, in my view outweigh the limited harm to the setting and fabric of the Grade II listed building and should not prohibit the development of the site.
+7.3.7 In this instance it is therefore considered that the significant public benefits arising from an additional 100 houses together with 30% affordable housing and the resulting economics benefits that new residents would bring to the services and amenities in Bearsted, would, in my view and in light of the significant shortfall with regard to the 5 year supply, outweigh the limited harm to the setting and fabric of the grade II listed building and should not prohibit the development of the site.
 I also consider that some mitigation will be provided as it is proposed to retain existing bricks from the wall and re-use in the reconstruction thereby retain some of the historic fabric of the wall.
 This can be subject to a planning condition, together with requiring details of wall bond/pointing details, appropriate mortar mix to ensure the original wall is reflected in both character and detail as far as can be.

-7.3.8 In coming to my view, I have also taken note of the structural appraisal undertaken by ‘Alan Baxter Partnership’ dated 17 September 2015 and the Heritage Assessment submitted September 2016.
+7.3.8 In coming to my view, I have also taken note of the structural appraisal undertaken by ‘Alan Baxter Partnership’ dated 17 September 2015.
 The report notes a bulge and lean to the existing wall and the general poor condition throughout.
 I do not consider the findings of the report justification for the resiting of the wall – rather it confirms that the wall needs attending to but this could be done in situ or rebuilt in its existing position.

 7.4 Design and layout